Moscow: Sports

-SC Olimpiyskiy was built for the 1980 Summer Olympics.
+The SC Olimpiyskiy stadium was constructed for the 1980 Summer Olympics.

-Over 500 Olympic sports champions lived in the city by 2005.
-Moscow is home to 63 stadiums (besides eight football and eleven light athletics maneges), of which Luzhniki Stadium is the largest and the 4th biggest in Europe (it hosted the 1998–99 UEFA Cup, 2007–08 UEFA Champions League finals, the 1980 Summer Olympics, and the 2018 FIFA World Cup with 7 games total, including the final).
-Forty other sports complexes are located within the city, including 24 with artificial ice.
-The Olympic Stadium was the world's first indoor arena for bandy and hosted the Bandy World Championship twice.
-Moscow was again the host of the competition in 2010, this time in Krylatskoye.
-That arena has also hosted the World Speed Skating Championships.
-There are also seven horse racing tracks in Moscow, of which Central Moscow Hippodrome, founded in 1834, is the largest.
+More than 500 Olympic champions lived in Moscow as of 2005.
+The city contains 63 stadiums—in addition to 8 football and 11 light athletics maneges (indoor sports halls); of these, Luzhniki Stadium is the largest in Moscow and the fourth largest in Europe.
+This stadium hosted the 1998–99 UEFA Cup, the 2007–08 UEFA Champions League finals, the 1980 Summer Olympics, and the 2018 FIFA World Cup (with 7 games in total, including the final).
+Forty other sports complexes are located in the city, including 24 complexes featuring artificial ice.
+The Olympic Stadium in Moscow was the world's first indoor arena for bandy, and it hosted the Bandy World Championship twice.
+Moscow hosted this competition again in 2010, at the Krylatskoye rink.
+This rink has also hosted the World Speed Skating Championships.
+In addition, Moscow contains seven horse racing tracks, of which the Central Moscow Hippodrome (founded in 1834) is the largest.